boundlessgeo/exchange/docs/administration/django/basemaps.rst

 2. Click the checkbox next to the basemap name(s) you want to see in Exchange.

-3. Select Publish Selected Basemaps from the action drop-down menu.
-Published basemaps will have a green checkmark under the Is Published column.
+3. Select Enable Selected Basemaps from the action drop-down menu.
+Enabled basemaps will have a green checkmark under the Is Enabled column.
 The maps will now be available in the list of layers in Exchange, and can be made visible/not visible as with any other map layer.

   .. figure:: img/basemap-layers.png